 Articles

 Is O'Driscoll set for coaching future?
-Posted about 10 years ago
+Posted over 10 years ago

 Brian O’Driscoll’s final international appearances were greeted with an unprecedented emotional outpouring from a grateful nation that, along with the wider rugby community, has marvelled at his exploits on the Test match stage for the last 15 years.